creatologist/openFrameworks0084/README.md

 + addons
 --------
-ofxFenster (modified/fixed)
+ofxFenster
-* can open / close windows on the fly
+* open / close windows on the fly

 + libs